Aptomi/k8s-app-engine/docs/language.md

 Aptomi policy processing is based entirely on labels.
 When a dependency is requested, an initial set of labels is formed by combining labels of the requester (e.g. user labels) and a given dependency.
 Throughout processing, these labels can be transformed using `change-labels` directives and accessed at any time in expressions and templates.

-So, for example, one way of leveraging this would be to:
+One way of leveraging this, for example, would be to:
 * define a service, contract and two contexts
 * set label 'replicas' to value '1' in dev context
 * set label 'replicas' to value '3' in production context